 Clifford married Mary Josephine Henaghan on 4th February 1933 at St Mary of the Assumption, Burnley and they had a son, Peter, who was born 16 February 1936.

 The 1939 Register shows that Clifford and Mary were living at 20 Wordsworth Street, just over the back from Woodbine Road.
 Clifford was working as a “Motor driver, goods, journey ???”
-(I can’t read the last few letters but it doesn’t look like journeyman).
+(I can’t read the last few letters but it doesn’t look like journeyman) – his obituary says he was a driver with John Fearing & Sons.
 Mary was a “sewing machinist”.
 Peter is shown as a 5 year old school boy.